rspber/tsdeeSPI/README.md

 Example https://youtube.com/shorts/vQo6OsArblg arrow shows it.

+Some bug in tsdeeSPI occured with background sprite width, it's with rotation I suppose.

 #### Sprite and DMA tested, I think these tests are enough.

 Let's try to draw up a short plan, what to do next: